nextgis/nextgis_frontend/packages/control-container/README.md

 This library allows placing control elements in the corners of the map container.

-Libraries such as `Leaflet` and `Mapbox GL JS` are already doing this, but `Cesium` and `Openlayers` do not have similar functionality.
+Libraries such as `Leaflet` and `Maplibre GL JS` are already doing this, but `Cesium` and `Openlayers` do not have similar functionality.

 ```text